-To upload a new project from your PC, click on the Upload to Cloud button.
-If you're a first time user of Artec Cloud, the window prompts you to create a free account. - To upload a fusion that is currently open on Artec Studio, select the fusion, go to $File \to \text{Export} \to \text{Fusion}$ to Artec Cloud.
+To upload a fusion that is currently open on Artec Studio, select the fusion, go to File → Export → Fusion to Artec Cloud.
 Alternatively, right-click on the fusion in the Workspace panel, and select the Upload to Cloud option from the drop-down menu.

-8.7 History of Project Changes
+8.6 History of Project Changes